EMBASSY CULTURAL HOUSE

 Embassy Cultural House catalogue now online It is with great pleasure that we are sharing an online version of the now out-of-print The Embassy Cultural House, 1983 to 1990 catalogue.
 This catalogue was published in 2012 to accompany the survey exhibit “The Embassy Cultural House, 1983 to 1990" presented at Museum London.
 The late Robert (Bob) McKaskell curated the survey exhibit, and the catalogue was edited by the late Melanie Townsend.
 The catalogue also includes essays by historical curator Michael Baker and Toronto-based artist, educator, and activist Rebecca Deiderichs.
 The Museum London public program included a sold-out concert of an improvizational jazz performance by Eric Stach and local musicians.
 With special thanks to Museum London, the estates of both Bob McKaskell and Melanie Townsend, all the contributors and supporters of the catalogue, and Colour by Schubert for making this publication available online to a broader public.
 Click here to read the catalogue online. |

 In Memory of Bob McKaskell It is with a heavy heart that we share the sad news that our good friend Bob McKaskell, independent curator and writer, died on June 30, 2020, from cancer.
 He divided his time between Port Dover, Ontario, and Oaxaca, Mexico.
 While in Oaxaca, he decided to study Spanish, and he had just initiated a program of curating exhibits of Oaxacan artists in his apartment located in the centro historico of Oaxaca.
 He was a great cook, an excellent gardener, and his pursuit of knowledge was startlingly wide reaching.
 Anyone who knew Bob understood that his sometimes stubborn nature contributed to his ability to intensely focus in a very particular and detailed way to whatever subjects grabbed his interest.
 Bob taught contemporary art history for many years at Western University.
 He was a huge supporter of both Canadian and international artists and had a commitment to challenging art practices, including conceptual art, performance works, and independent artists' projects.
 While in London, he was involved in programming at the Embassy Cultural House, the Forest City Gallery, Museum London and the McIntosh Gallery.
-He also worked at the Winnipeg Art Gallery and and the Glenbow Museum in Calgary, where he built strong friendships and made contributions to the arts community across Canada.
+He later became curator at the Art Gallery of Windsor, the Winnipeg Art Gallery and the Glenbow Museum in Calgary, where he built strong friendships and made contributions to the arts community across Canada.
 We have so many fond memories of Bob.
-Especially close to our hearts is the survey exhibition he curated Embassy Cultural House - 1983 - 1990 at Museum London in 2012. |
+Especially close to our hearts is the survey exhibition he curated Embassy Cultural House: 1983 - 1990 at Museum London in 2012. |